-DWWA judge profile: Barbara Philip MW - Decanter
+DWWA Regional Chair for Canada: Barbara Philip MW - Decanter

-Barbara Philip MW is a judge at the Decanter World Wine Awards (DWWA)
+Barbara Philip MW is newly-appointed Regional Chair for Canada at the Decanter World Wine Awards (DWWA) 2019.

 Barbara Philip MW

-Barbara Philip MW is a category manager at BC Liquor Stores in Canada and is responsible for selecting European wines for the chain of 197 stores.
+She is category manager at BC Liquor Stores in Canada and is responsible for selecting European wines for the chain of 197 stores.

 Her career has included working as a sommelier and wine educator for many years, and she passed the MW in 2007.

 In addition to her role at BC Liquor Stores, Philip also works as a freelance lecturer, radio columnist and wine judge through Barbariain Wine Consulting, a company she runs with her husband Iain.

 Barbara Philip MW was first a judge at the DWWA in 2008.